 Output: 2100 HL

 Sadly, the Weber family stopped brewing as of 2017.
 They are at least still having their beer contract brewed by quite capable Brauerei Rittmayer in nearby Hallendorf so the restaurant is still there.
 I’ve not been back since I learned of the shutdown of brewing operations but imagine it’s not changed dramatically.
-That said, it’s a sad day when a brewing stops doing just that no matter how you dice it.
+That said, it’s a sad day when a brewery stops brewing no matter how you dice it.
 It looks like Gänstaller from Schnaid is taking over the pub and brewing there.
 Stay tuned for updates.